 Please note: Our business is in Michigan and spring comes much later for us than for customers in the southern states.
 We grow and ship husky starter plants ready to pot up and grow on.
 They are not full grown plants!
-Plants ordered for shipping in March and early April will naturally be smaller than those ordered for shipment in late April and May.
+Plants ordered for shipping in early April will naturally be smaller than those ordered for shipment in late April and May.
 Coloration also improves with time and the warmer, longer days of late spring and summer.

 Which Coleus will take full sun?